 A House in the Sky by Amanda Lindhout and Sara Corbett

 On her fourth day in the country, Amanda was kidnapped and held hostage for 460 days.
-The young woman remembers every detail of horrors she went through in captivity.
-Only imaginary house in the sky that she returned to over and over again helped her survive all those nightmares.
+The young woman remembered and described every detail of horrors she went through in captivity.
+Only an imaginary house in the sky that she returned to over and over again helped her survive all those nightmares.

-This memoir certainly found its permanent place among my favorite travel books in my home library.
-A House in the Sky taught me to put safety above all other things when traveling.
+This memoir certainly found its permanent place among my favorite travel books in our home library.
+A House in the Sky taught me to put safety above all other things when traveling and exploring the world.

 The Alchemist by Paulo Coelho

 The Alchemist is a travel story about Santiago, an Andalusian shepherd boy, who backpacks to Egypt in search of treasure.
 He doesn’t find any gold or silver.
-What he discovers though surpasses all his expectations.
-Santiago learns to follow his heart, understands love, and masters the meaning of life.
-This is a great travel book for everybody who dares to chase his or her dreams and overcome fear of future.
+What he discovers, though, surpasses all his expectations and changes his outlook on life forever.
+Santiago learns to follow his heart, understand love, and master the meaning of life.

 Paris Letters by Janice Macleod

-Janice, an American young woman on the verge of burnout, sells all her belongings and travels to Europe.
-A few days after her bold move, she meets Christophe and decides to reside with him in Paris.
 Some time later, Janice realizes that she can’t return to her previous corporate job.
-Instead she turns to writing and art that lead to creation of Paris Letters.
+Instead she turns to writing and art that lead to the creation of Paris Letters.
 This travel book teaches you to embrace unknown, learn to trust yourself, and believe that in the end everything will be all right.

 Check out more travel books here.